Peakboard/peakboard-templates.github.io/_templates/Digital-Bulletin-Board-With-OneDrive/en.md

 ![image_live](img/Excel-Data-Source-Selection.png)

-After you have closed this dialog and all required data sources are updated, you should be able to see your data after pressing the 'Preview' button.
+After you have closed this dialog and all required data sources and resources are updated, you should be able to see your data after pressing the 'Preview' button.

 ## update weather widget